CIPPB Te Kukupa II

 Te Kukupa II is a Guardian-class patrol boat built in Australia for the Cook Islands.
 It replaced the original Te Kukupa, supplied to the Cook Islands three decades earlier.
 Her crew is drawn from the Cook Islands Police Service.

+At the farewell of Te Kukupa I, Australian High Commissioner Christopher Watkins noted the original Te Kukupa had been a gift from Australia at a time when Australia and the Cook Islands "were united in our anger at French nuclear testing."
+Rather than Australia expanding its own Navy, the Hawke Government had decided to empower its Pacific partners.
+“We would trust that the stronger and safer our Pacific partners were, the stronger and safer Australia would be."

 Australia supplied 22 Pacific Forum-class patrol boats to 12 of its smaller Pacific Forum allies when the United Nations Convention on the Law of the Sea established that maritime nations controlled an economic exclusion zone 200 km off their coasts.

 Design

 Australia designed the vessels to use commercial off the shelf components, rather than cutting edge military grade components, to make it easier to maintain the vessels in small, isolated shipyards.
 The vessels have a maximum speed of 20 kn, and have a complement of approximately 20 crewmembers.
-They are able to launch and retrieve a pursuit boat from a stern launching ramp without requiring bringing the vessel to a halt.
+They are able to launch and retrieve a pursuit boat from a stern launching ramp without requiring the parent vessel to a halt.